Godmind-BM/sumo-fuzzy/README.md

 Aftter installing Simulator Of Urban Mobility on your System, follow below instructions:

 1. Clone the repository.
-2. move to the new created folder on the above folder.
+2. move to the new created folder.
 3. activate the virtual environment with
 ```
 pipenv shell